Download:: Munyikwa CV [October 2017]

 2016-2017 Hopkinson Fellowship, University of Pennsylvania

-2013 Benjamin Franklin Graduate Fellowship, University of Pennsylvania
+2013 – 2017 Benjamin Franklin Fellowship for Graduate Education, University of Pennsylvania

 2011 Gamble Scholar, Perelman School of Medicine at the University of Pennsylvania

 2011 Phi Beta Kappa, College of William and Mary

 2007 – 2011 Murray 1693 Scholar, College of William and Mary

 Dao DK*, Goss AL*, Hoekzema AS*, Kelly LA*, Logan AA*, Mehta SD*, Sandesara UN*, Munyikwa MR, DeLisser HM.
 (2017) “Integrating Theory, Content, and Method to Foster Critical Consciousness in Medical Students: A Comprehensive Model for Cultural Competence Training”.
 Academic Medicine. (*co-first authors)

 Munyikwa, MR. Review: Anthropology of Infectious Disease by Merrill Singer.
 (2015) Emerging Infectious Diseases 21(10): 1890.

 Flowers BM, Rusnak LE, Wong KE, Banks DA, Munyikwa MR, et al. (2014) The Pseudophosphatase MK-STYX Induces Neurite-Like Outgrowths in PC12 Cells.
 PLoS ONE 9(12): e114535. doi:10.1371/journal.pone.0114535